-During this time of disrupted supply chains, we are not being provided with precise ETA’s from manufacturers.
-Please continue to keep checking our website for updates.
+Great news!
+We are open and back to normal.
+Please be aware that at this time of continued disrupted supply chains, we are not being provided with precise ETA’s from manufacturers.
+Continue to keep checking our website for updates.
 Our online store is updated within 24 hours of product arriving at our warehouse.

 We encourage you to place your orders on-line and choose one of the options for delivery or pick-up at checkout.
-For Pick-up: Enter the door marked "SHIPPING & RECEIVING".
-If you arrive and find someone in the space, please wait your turn in your car.
+For Pick-up at the Burnaby Warehouse: Enter the door marked "ONLINE ORDERS - CUSTOMER PICKUP".